kasparsb/laravel-file-auth/README.md

 # Authenticate users from text file
-Users are stored in json text file in app storage directory
+Users are stored in json text file in app storage directory.
+No need for database and DB table.
+You control your users but do not polute database with users table

+Users are identified by email not ID

+Users file can be easily shared between servers

 ## Configuration
 File auth package publishes configuration file **config/fileauth.php**